 Medical facilities are poor in the capital Monrovia and non-existent elsewhere.
 Physicians and hospitals often expect immediate cash payment for medical care.
 In the event of a serious accident or illness, medical evacuation to a destination with appropriate facilities would be necessary.
 Medivac costs could exceed $A100,000.

-Liberian officials and the World Health Organization (WHO) have confirmed cases of Ebola virus disease in Foya District, Lofa County (north western Liberia).
-These cases are suspected to be related to an outbreak in south eastern Guinea.
-Monitor closely the health advice issued by Liberian authorities and carefully consider your need to travel to affected areas.
+Liberian officials and the World Health Organization (WHO) have confirmed an outbreak of Ebola virus disease in Liberia, including in the capital Monrovia, resulting in over 120 deaths.
+These cases are related to an outbreak that began in south eastern Guinea.
+Monitor closely the health advice issued by Liberian authorities, maintain strict standards of hygiene and avoid travel to affected areas.
 For more information, see the Ebola outbreak in West Africa travel bulletin.

 The rate of HIV/AIDS infection in Liberia is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Malaria and other tropical diseases are common in West African countries, including Liberia.
 You should consider taking prophylaxis against malaria, and taking measures to avoid insect bites such as using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.